codingtmd/mini-blockchain/README.md

 ## What is this not?

-Mini-Blockchain is **not** meant for real usage as it is a simplified veraion and has many hard coded parameters.
-It's meant for
+Mini-Blockchain is **not** meant for real usage as it is a simplified version and has many hard coded parameters.
+It's just meant for learning.

 It also may just simply stop working at any time since there are some depandences.